Ecological Education Curriculum Series

 - Regionally-based, high quality curricula for grades 9-12

-The goal of this curriculum series is to introduce students to the wondrous biodiversity of flora, and the connections between plants and their ecosystems.
-These curricula are designed specifically for the native plants of each region and uses the concept of ecoregions to build a sense of place.
+These curricula are designed specifically for the native plants of each region, and uses the concept of ecoregions to build a sense of place.

 Curriculum Guiding Principles